3D Printed Dental Retainers

 The Benefits of 3D-Printed Retainers

 3D printing dental retainers has made helping patients maintain their smiles much more streamlined.
-Here are some of the benefits:
+Why do our team and patients consider 3D-printed retainers to be the best retainers for the teeth?
+Well, here are some of the benefits:

 When dental impressions are sent to a third-party lab so they can create a custom retainer, it can take three weeks or so for you to receive the retainer.
 Then, if you lose your retainer, getting a replacement will also take time.
 With a 3D-printed retainer, we’re able to design, fabricate and print the retainer right in our office, allowing us to get you your retainer sooner.
 If you need a replacement, that will be quick and easy as well, ensuring your teeth don’t shift while you wait for your appliance.